mgrauer/booklist/index.md

 * Brave New Words: How AI Will Revolutionize Education (and Why That's a Good Thing), by Salman Khan, 2024; Audiobook, `3`
 * Essentialism 5, read and audiobook
 * Supercommunicators 5

-* Understanding Variation, The Key to Managing Chaos WIP
-* Show Your Work WIP
-* 7 Powers: The Foundation of Business Strategy WIP
+* 7 Powers: The Foundation of Business Strategy 3.5
-* Poor Charlie's Almanack WIP
+* Poor Charlie's Almanack 5

+* WIP The Innovator's Dilemma
+* WIP The Anatomy of Fascism
+* WIP Understanding Variation, The Key to Managing Chaos
+* WIP Show Your Work

 # 2023 (24)